-10. Weekly time off may be placed over the turn of working weeks in such a way that more than half of the time off is placed in the week which the weekly rest period concerns.
+10. The weekly rest period may be placed over the turn of working weeks in such a way that more than half of the rest period is placed in the week which the weekly rest period concerns.

 Night work

 11. Night work must be agreed with the employee in accordance with section 23.
 If the employer is otherwise unable to staff a work shift, the employer shall be entitled to require employees to work the shift.